 Note 2: On 24th May 2019, Lendy went into Administration

 An example Saving Stream investment was structured like this:

 Screenshot: Saving Stream’s Pipeline page.
 I’ve greened out the asset details to avoid sharing private info.

 When I first joined, all loans were at 12% interest but in late 2016 Saving Stream introduced lower rates of return.
 Saving Stream suggested this was to allow them to take up opportunities in lower risk, lower return loans.
-Why not offer lower rate products if there is demand from borrowers and lenders alike?

 The chart above shows the difference in lender and borrower demand during 2016.
 This was part of Saving Stream’s motivation to introduce sub-12% loans.
 The July dip coincides with the Brexit vote at the end of June and which sparked a temporary respite in lender demand.
 According to Saving Stream, there was the potential to lend out an additional £25 million in September 2016 if they had the flexibility to offer lower rates.
 At the time the change was introduced, some private investors suggested it may have been to take a larger profit margin from the highest demand loans.
 Regardless, several months on there is still a stream of 12% loans and you can choose to invest where you like.

 Deposits and withdrawals were processed once a day during the week and occasionally at the weekends.